New York Cheesecake is a classic, rich and creamy dessert, that everyone will go crazy for.

-- ½ cup sour cream
+- 1 cup sour cream

-- 2 teaspoons sugar
+- 2 tablespoons confectioners sugar

-- Preheat oven to 475 degrees place a large baking dish (one the cheesecake can fit in) filled with about 1 inch water into the oven while it preheats.
+- Preheat oven to 475 degrees place a large baking dish (one the cheesecake can fit in) filled with about 1-inch water into the oven while it preheats.

 - In a medium bowl whisk the eggs and add them a little at a time into the cream cheese mixture just until combined.

-- Remove cheesecake and place on a wire cooling rack to cool for about 2 hours.
+- Remove cheesecake and place on a wire cooling rack to cool for about 4 hours or overnight.